Emma Lindqvist

 Learning how to effectively use points of information can also help expose these weaknesses mid-speech, setting the stage for a powerful closing rebuttal.
 By using your flow to guide your focus, you turn a chaotic debate into a clear, compelling story of victory for the judge.

-Fixing Common Flowing Mistakes Before They Cost You a Round
+Common Flowing Mistakes and How to Fix Them Before They Cost You the Ballot

 We’ve all been there.
 You walk out of a round, look down at your flow sheet, and see nothing but an incomprehensible mess of ink and frantic scribbles.
 Let's fix those common habits now, before they cost you another ballot.
 These are the classic mistakes I’ve seen—and made myself—that can torpedo an otherwise solid case.